camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 If an end listener completes the job with variables, those variables are propagated to the element's parent scope, like variables from the output mappings.
 Subsequent listeners can access these variables.

+## Recovery after incidents

+During execution listener processing, issues can arise that lead to [incidents](/components/concepts/incidents.md).
+These incidents may occur due to job execution failures or problems during expression evaluation.
+Here's how the system handles these situations:

+- **Job execution failure**: If an execution listener job fails (e.g., an external service is unavailable), it will be retried according to the `retries` property.
+  If all retries are exhausted and the job still fails, the process halts, and an incident is raised.
+Once the incident is resolved, only the listener with the failed job is retried, allowing the process to resume from the point of failure without re-executing successfully completed listeners.

+- **Expression evaluation failure**: Incidents can also occur during the evaluation of an execution listener's properties (e.g., due to incorrect variable mapping or expression syntax).
+  When this happens, all listeners of the same event type (`start` or `end`) that were processed before the failure will be re-executed once the issue is resolved, even if they had completed successfully before.

 ## Limitations

 - **Unsupported elements**: The following elements do not support `start` or `end` listeners due to their processing nature: